 - Hole #17

 - Hole #18

 Par 5- This tee shot is uphill but once you get to the 200 yard marker at the dog leg, the green is slightly downhill from there.
-When hitting your approach shot, the telephone poles behind the green are a good aiming point because the hillside will kick the ball to the right.
+Depending on your angle when hitting your approach shot, either of the two trees, or the telephone poles behind the green are good aiming points because the hillside will kick the ball to the right.